Conservation-restoration of Leonardo da Vinci's The Last Supper

-The conservation-restoration of Leonardo da Vinci's The Last Supper is an ongoing project that has spanned many centuries.
+Work on the conservation and restoration of Leonardo da Vinci's The Last Supper mural, much of it more harmful than helpful, has been carried out over many centuries, and continues.
 Completed in the late 15th century by the Renaissance artist Leonardo da Vinci, the mural is located in the refectory of the Convent of Santa Maria delle Grazie, Milan, Italy.
 The Last Supper was commissioned by Ludovico Sforza, Duke of Milan in 1495, as part of a series of renovations to the convent with the intention that the location would become the Sforza family mausoleum.
-Work began on The Last Supper in 1495 and lasted until 1498.
-The scene is understood to depict the Bible verse John 13:22, showing the reactions of the Twelve Disciples, at the Last Supper, in the moments following Jesus’s announcement that one among them will betray him.
+Painting began in 1495 and continued until 1498.

+The scene is understood to depict the Bible verse John 13:22, showing the reactions of the Twelve Disciples at the Last Supper to Jesus's announcement that one among them will betray him.

-Techniques and Materials Used
+Techniques and materials used

 When he received the commission for The Last Supper, Leonardo da Vinci had never worked on a piece of this great a size, fifteen feet high by almost twenty-nine feet wide.
 He also had very limited experience working in the technique known as fresco, mixing pigment into wet plaster to create a permanent bond.
 Traditionally, fresco painters applied many successive layers of plaster before and during the painting process.
 This method requires fresco painters to work quickly and with a pre-set plan.
 However, this is not how Leonardo worked, and for this reason, he chose a new technique of putting a mixture of oil and tempera paints onto a dry wall.
-According to Ross King, “In essence, [Leonardo] took tempera paints and mixed emulsifying oils into them.”
-This allowed Leonardo to include richer colors and finer details, and to work at a slower pace.
+According to Ross King, "In essence, [Leonardo] took tempera paints and mixed emulsifying oils into them."
+This allowed Leonardo to include richer colors and finer details, without the need to work very fast.

 Leonardo da Vinci first covered the wall with plaster.
 He then added a thin layer of calcium carbonate, magnesium, and animal glue to aid in binding.
-After this, Leonardo added a primer coat of lead white.
-Lead white was commonly used in Renaissance era paintings, but rarely used in frescoes.
-Large quantities of lead white in frescoes can be highly toxic and, as it oxidizes, it turns a brownish color of lead dioxide.
+After this, Leonardo added a primer coat of lead white, commonly used in Renaissance-era paintings, but rarely used in frescoes.
+Large quantities of lead white in frescoes can be highly toxic, and as it oxidizes to lead dioxide it turns brownish.
 Leonardo used red chalk and black paint on top of the lead white to sketch out his image, before adding countless layers of mixed pigments.
 Leonardo used a series of translucent glazes to finish the frescoes.